-Amanda was thrilled to be invited to join the Lifeline Ensemble in 2013, and her Lifeline credits include directing The 13 Clocks (2011), The Three Musketeers (2013), and Lions in Illyria (in the 2014-15 season).
-After completing her Masterís in Theater and Spanish at the University of Chicago in 1999, Amanda worked for a couple of years in Los Angeles and Mexico before returning home to the Windy City.
+Amanda was thrilled to be invited to join the Lifeline Ensemble in 2013, and her Lifeline credits include directing The 13 Clocks (2011), The Three Musketeers (2013), Lions in Illyria (2015), and adapting and directing Thumbelina (2016).
+After completing her Master’s in Theater and Spanish at the University of Chicago in 1999, Amanda worked for a couple of years in Los Angeles and Mexico before returning home to the Windy City.
 She currently serves as the Artistic Director of 2nd Story (www.2ndStory.com), a position she has held since 2007.
 As a director, choreographer, and teaching artist, she has had the pleasure of working with Steppenwolf, Goodman Theatre, Court Theatre, Next Theatre Company, Redmoon, Collaboraction, Strawdog Theatre, Teatro Vista, and Adventure Stage Chicago, among others.
-She was also an inaugural recipient of the Leadership U: One-on-One Fellowship program, funded by the Andrew W. Mellon Foundation and administered by the Theatre Communications Group, which placed her in residence at Lookingglass Theatre Company, working with their Artistic and Executive Leadership on visioning and long-term planning.
+She was an inaugural recipient of the Leadership U: One-on-One Fellowship program, funded by the Andrew W. Mellon Foundation and administered by the Theatre Communications Group, which placed her in residence at Lookingglass Theatre Company, working with their Artistic and Executive Leadership on visioning and long-term planning.
 She was also invited to participate in the inaugural cohort of artEquity’s Equity, Diversity, and Inclusion Facilitator Training in the fall of 2015, hosted by the Oregon Shakespeare Festival.

 Alan joined the ensemble in 2000, although his designs for Lifeline date back to the 1991 production of Jane Eyre.
-As scenic designer his Lifeline work includes Treasure Island, The Piano Tuner, Pistols For Two, Lizard Music, Johnny Tremain, Far from the Madding Crowd, Click Clack Moo: Cows That Type and its sequel Giggle Giggle Quack, among many others.
-Lighting designs include The Killer Angels and The Talisman Ring (2005), and The True Story of the 3 Little Pigs!(2014).
-He received Non-Equity Jeff Awards for his designs of The Little Sister, Jane Eyre (2001), Around the World in 80 Days, and Mariette in Ecstasy at Lifeline.
-Since joining the ensemble he has adapted Donald E. Westlake's Trust Me on This and Adam Langerís Crossing California for the MainStage and Daniel Pinkwater's Bongo Larry and Two Bad Bears and Eileen Spinelli's Sophie Masterpiece: A Spider's Tale for the KidSeries.
+As scenic designer, his Lifeline work includes Treasure Island, The Piano Tuner, Pistols For Two, Lizard Music, Johnny Tremain, One Came Home, Miss Buncle’s Book, Click Clack Moo: Cows That Type (2010), and Lester’s Dreadful Sweaters, among many others.
+Lighting designs include The Killer Angels (2004), The Talisman Ring (2005), and The True Story of the 3 Little Pigs!(2014).
+He received Non-Equity Jeff Awards for his designs of The Little Sister, Jane Eyre (2001), Around the World in 80 Days, Mariette in Ecstasy, and Neverwhere at Lifeline.
+Since joining the ensemble, he has adapted Donald E. Westlake’s Trust Me on This and Adam Langer’s Crossing California for the MainStage and Daniel Pinkwater’s Bongo Larry & Two Bad Bears and Eileen Spinelli’s Sophie Masterpiece: A Spider’s Tale for the KidSeries.

 Kevin D. Gawley

 Kevin has been an ensemble member of Lifeline Theatre since 2001, where he has designed over two dozen productions in the past decade.
-For his work at Lifeline, he has won Non-Equity Jeff Awards for his lighting designs of The Island of Doctor Moreau and Jane Eyre, and the After Dark Award for his lighting design of Strong Poison.
-Other notable designs at Lifeline include Gaudy Night (Projection and Lighting Design, Non-Equity Jeff Nomination) and The Talisman Ring (Scenic Design, After Dark Award as part of Outstanding Technical Season along with Gaudy Night), Queen Lucia (After Dark Award, Outstanding Production), and The Piano Tuner (After Dark Award, Outstanding Production).
-Kevin was the theatrical lighting designer on the feature film Were the World Mine, released in the fall of 2008.
+For his work at Lifeline, he has won Non-Equity Jeff Awards for his lighting designs of The Island of Dr. Moreau and Jane Eyre, and the After Dark Award for his lighting design of Strong Poison.
+Other notable designs at Lifeline include Gaudy Night (Projection and Lighting Design, Non-Equity Jeff Nomination) and The Talisman Ring (Scenic Design, After Dark Award as part of Outstanding Technical Season along with Gaudy Night), Queen Lucia (After Dark Award: Outstanding Production), and The Piano Tuner (After Dark Award: Outstanding Production).
+Kevin was the theatrical lighting designer on the feature film Were the World Mine.
 His work also appeared in numerous productions at the Bailiwick, Organic, Porchlight, Griffin, OperaModa, Blindfaith, Theatre on the Lake, Metropolis, StoreFront, Loyola University Chicago, Revels Chicago, Midwest Jewish, Taylor University and at the North Carolina Shakespeare Festival theatres.
-Kevin is an Assistant Professor and Resident Scenic, Projection, and Lighting Designer at University of Louisville and was previously the Associate Professor of Scenic and Lighting Design at the University of Wisconsin-Eau Claire and has taught Lighting Design and Technology courses previously at Loyola University Chicago and the University of Illinois at Urbana-Champaign.
-Kevin holds an MFA and BFA in Lighting Design from the University of Illinois at Urbana-Champaign and an MBA in Finance from DePaul University.
+Kevin is an Assistant Professor and Resident Scenic, Projection, and Lighting Designer at University of Louisville and was previously the Associate Professor of Scenic and Lighting Design at the University of Wisconsin – Eau Claire and has taught Lighting Design and Technology courses at Loyola University Chicago and University of Illinois at Urbana-Champaign (UIUC).
+Kevin holds an MFA from UIUC and an MBA in Finance from DePaul University.

 James E. Grote